 Ceramics enables the creation of vessels, objects and figurines made of clay that's hardened or sintered in fire.
 Ceramics includes many possible options for the structure, artistry and beauty of earthenware, porcelain and stoneware, enabling even the investment of magic into these objects.

 - Clay Masonry: the making and design of structural construction, including bricks, pipes, floor and roof tiles, as well as the making of kilns and metal or glass-making crucibles.

 - Clay Materials: a thorough study of silicas, ferrites, kaolin and other earths, enabling the character to search for and composite rare mediums for handicrafts and artistic expression.

 - Glaze: decoration and artistic expression produced before and after the firing process, to create objects of fine distinction.

 - Modelling: the making of base objects from raw materials, such as ceramics and glass, with associated forms being earthenware, stoneware, porcelain and the like.

-The skills and diverse entertainment styles associated with physical achievements of amazement, daring, humour and the trained performance of animals.
-This collection of skills is made to be put on display to a shocked and amused audience.
+Circus provides the skills and diverse entertainment styles associated with physical achievements of amazement, daring, humour and the trained performance of animals.
+This collection of skills is made to be put on display to a stunned and amused audience.